 docker run command.
 All the details about the started process, text of the script etc. are written into the build log (the Verbose mode enables viewing them).

-The checkout directory and most build agent directories are mapped inside docker process, and TeamCity passes most environment variables from the build agent into the docker process.
+The checkout directory and most build agent directories are mapped inside the Docker process, and TeamCity passes most environment variables from the build agent into the docker process.

-After the build step with docker wrapper, a build agent will run the
+After the build step with the Docker wrapper, a build agent will run the

 chown command to restore access of the buildAgent user to the checkout directory.
-This mitigates a possible problem when the files from docker container are created with the 'root' ownership and cannot be removed by the build agent later.
+This mitigates a possible problem when the files from a Docker container are created with the 'root' ownership and cannot be removed by the build agent later.

 If the process environment contains the

 TEAMCITY_DOCKER_NETWORK variable, this network is passed to the started

 It is possible to provide extra parameters for the